MartinS416/unity-brick-breaker-source/README.md

 The source for a brick-breaker game made in Unity3D.

+## Prerequisites

+- Unity
+- An IDE that supports

 ## Installation
 1. Open `Brick Breaker.sln` in your IDE of choice.
 2. Open `SampleScene.unity` in Unity3D.